timmoorhouse/mega65-forth/README.md

 - The [preliminary](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/prelimtest.fth) test case runs mostly clean.
 There's one minor problem caused by a PETSCII vs ASCII difference.

 The next priorities are:
 - Getting the [core](https://github.com/gerryjackson/forth2012-test-suite/blob/master/src/core.fr) test results cleaned up.
-There are still a number of things in CORE to implement and many are buggy.
+This is coming along nicely but there are still a number of things in CORE to implement and some known bugs.
 - As more and more of the implementation moves to Forth, getting a functional `SEE` would be very helpful.
 Even if it's just a hex dump at first, getting something in place might soon be a priority.
 - Once `DEFER` is implemented, we might be able to move many parts of the outer interpreter from assembler to Forth.